Have You Been Injured? We're Ready to Fight for You.

 Depending on the severity of your pain, your doctor may recommend different alleviating methods.
 Common treatment options include prescription pain medication, physical therapy, electrical nerve stimulation, epidural steroid injections, and surgery.
 Your doctor will likely also recommend rest and regular hydration, as both can help the body heal.

 In some instances, car accident victims are left with diagnosable chronic pain.
 Persisting pain can result from broken bones, head injuries, back injuries, and neck injuries.
 Pain, particularly chronic pain, can have a significant impact on your livelihood.
 You may need to change jobs or stop working, and you may be unable to participate in activities you used to do regularly.
-If you’re in a situation like that, it’s imperative to get in touch with a car accident attorney.
+If you’re in a situation like that, it’s imperative to get in touch with a lawyer as soon as possible.

 Injured?
 Get Help From Thomas Law Offices

-If you’ve been injured in a crash, our attorneys are here to help.
+If you’ve been injured in a crash, our experienced car accident attorneys in Chicago are here to help.
 We understand how the lasting effect of a wreck can put a person out of work for weeks or even months.
 Instead of worrying about your finances and putting more stress on your mind and body while you recover, our law office can help you file an injury claim to seek compensation for your losses.

 While your physical injuries will be easy to calculate in terms of what you’re owed, it can be more challenging to calculate soreness, which falls under a category referred to as pain and suffering.
 The more pain you’ve experienced and the more it has affected your life, the higher your compensation will likely be.